duckbillsecurity/pdf-toolkit/readme.md

 # pdf2js

 The code is a Python script that allows you to create a PDF with embedded JavaScript.
-It provides two main functionalities: creating a blank PDF with a single empty page and inserting JavaScript code into an existing PDF.
+It provides two main functionalities: inserting JavaScript code into in a new blank PDF with a single empty page or an existing PDF.

 #### Disclaimer:
 This script is intended for educational and informational purposes only.
 Use it responsibly.
 The user assumes all responsibility and risk associated with the use of this script.